The E.U. Flag origin, Mary worship, & the Revival of Catholic supremacy

-***This ministry is not a Catholic ministry, believing that Mary also, according to her own words, needed a Savior, saying “My spirit has rejoiced in God my Savior… and His mercy is upon them that fear Him…” (Luke 1:47-50)
+***This is not a Catholic ministry, also believing as Mary, according to her own words, needed a Savior, saying “My spirit has rejoiced in God my Savior… and His mercy is upon them that fear Him…” (Luke 1:47-50)

-Officially adopted as the EU symbol in 1985, the design of the European Union flag dates back to 1955, and it had been used extensively in the intervening years.
+Officially adopted as the EU symbol in 1985, the design of the EU flag dates back to 1955, and has been used extensively in the intervening years.
 If they ever discuss the flag’s origins, EU bureaucrats sternly dismiss the myth that the symbol is in any way religious, or that it has something to do with the Virgin Mary.
 What pious nonsense!
 The problem is that this interpretation is exactly correct, and can easily be demonstrated to be so.
 The story also takes us back to a time when the European ideal was quite definitely a Catholic dream.

 In December 8, 1955, on the Catholic Feast of “The Immaculate Conception of Mary the Co-redeemer”, the European Ministers delegates officially adopted the European flag, twelve stars on a blue background, designed by Arsene Heitz, who, today, is an octogenarian artist in Strasbourg.

 Recently Heitz revealed to a French magazine the reason for his inspiration.
 According to the artist, he thought of the twelve stars in a circle on a blue background, exactly the way it is represented in traditional iconography of this image of the Immaculate Conception.
 A devotee of the Virgin Mary, Heitz never misses praying a daily Rosary.
 Heitz noticed the words of the Apocalypse, “And there appeared a great wonder in Heaven; a woman clothed with sun, and the moon under her feet, and upon her head a crown of twelve stars,” (Revelation 12:1) As a devout Catholic, he applies this to Mary, whom Catholics worship.